RESPECTING HUMAN RIGHTS

 - Protecting children and young employees

-- Decent working hours
+- Decent wages

 Freedom of Association